-- 1. The receiving employee is required to be absent from work due to injury, prolonged illness, or similar personal situation, and has exhausted or will exhaust all earned leave hours by the end of the pay period, and is therefore facing the loss of salary and benefits. - The donations are voluntary.
-Transfers may be authorized for minimum of one (1) hour and a maximum of nine (9) hours.eight (8) hour day and in whole eight (8) hour increments thereafter. - 3.
+- 1. The receiving employee is required to be absent from work due to injury, prolonged illness, or similar personal situation, and has exhausted or will exhaust all earned leave hours by the end of the pay period, and is therefore facing the loss of salary and benefits. - 2.
+The donations are voluntary.
+Transfers may be authorized for minimum of one (1) hour and a maximum of nine (9) hours.. - 3.
 Transfers are made from accrued annual leave balances; annual leave transfers are irrevocable.
 If any donated hours remain at the end of the employee's catastrophic leave, they shall remain added to the annual leave balance of the recipient.
 Acceptance of donations ends upon recipient's return to work.

 - 4. The total transfer credits accumulated by an employee shall not exceed the maximum accumulation of hours per policy.
-However, accumulations in excess of the maximum may be considered and approved by the President and Chief Executive Officer or designee. - 5.
+However, accumulations in excess of the maximum may be considered and approved by the President and Chief Executive Officer ordesignee. - 5.
 Upon the approval of a request for donations, the Commission shall, at the employee's request, provide notice of the eligible employee's need for donations.
-Confidential medical information shall not be included in the notice. - Donations shall be administered according to standard payroll procedures.
+Confidential medical information shall not be included in the notice. - 6.
+Donations shall be administered according to standard payroll procedures.
 Signed approvals for the recipient and donators' hours must be properly provided before a donation is processed.